blong711/Shopify-theme2/PROMPT.md

    - [ ] List all dynamic text to convert to settings
    - [ ] Identify all images requiring customization
    - [ ] Identify repeating elements (menus, announcements, etc.)
-   - [ ] Identify special features of the bicycle header
+   - [ ] Identify special features of the phonecase header

 2. Create Settings
    - [ ] Group settings by function